ZilantRobotics/innopolis_vtol_dynamics/README.md

 ### 4.1.
 Autopilot setup

-This step is higtly different for HITL and SITL modes.
+This step is highly different for HITL and SITL modes.

 **1. PX4 MAVLink SITL mode** requires running PX4 flight stack on your PC.

-Depending on which airframe you are going to use, you need to run px4.launch file with argument correponded to your airframe.
+Depending on which airframe you are going to use, you need to run px4.launch file with an argument corresponded to your airframe.

 If you are going to use the simulator for `inno_vtol` dynamics, you may run: